-Signs or other warnings shall be posted to alert employees of the danger of the particular confined space.
+Signs shall be posted or other warnings shall be used to alert employees of the danger of the particular confined space.
 "Danger.
 Permit-Required Confined Space.
-Do Not Enter" signs, barriers, or other means to keep unauthorized persons out of the permitted space may be used.
+Do Not Enter" signs or barriers or other means to keep unauthorized persons out of the permit space may be used.